Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

       Therefore, this model should be used cautiously when extrapolating to other experimental conditions.
 It is utilized if the variable `UseHydrodynamicModel` is set to `0` and the variable `UseHintzJohnson`is set to `0`.

+* `Surface integration factor`: Parameter that can be used to modify precipitation kinetics.
+Setting it to a very high value will prevent precipitation almost completely.

+When all parameter start values are cloned and populated with the correct parameter values, you can create the simulations for all the experiments that you want to model.

+### Adopting the Product-Particle Size Distribution (P-PSD) approach
+* Create a Parameter Identification with all experiments of interest in the ‘Data’ tab for a specific formulation/Batch.
+  * Set weight of all experiments to 0 except for one based on:
+    * Preferably medium does not contain surfactants.
+    * Maximize the datapoints on the dissolution slope, preferably as many points between 20-80% of the dose dissolved.
+  * In the ‘Parameters’ tab select the `r_mean` and `r_gsd` parameters – for log-normal distribution fitting, or `radius (at t=0)` and `rel_amountFactor` for all bins of the formulation.
+    * Log-normal distribution fitting: Fit, Monte – Carlo might be necessary for fitting.
+    * Separate bins: Fix `radius (at t=0)` for all bins and cover a wide range with the 10 particle bins and run the optimization.
+      * After this initial run you know roughly in which range you should specify your particle radius bins.
+      * For computational load reasons it is advisable to end up with the least amount of bins that are still able to capture the observed data in the different experiments.
+Do this by setting the `rel_amountFactor` of a bin to 0 and clicking the 'fix parameter box'.

+* In the ‘Configuration’ tab it is advisable to test optimization with both the Levenberg – Marquardt and  Monte – Carlo optimization algorithms with multiple runs.

+* In general there is some trial and error involved during this step of the PBBM development, try different experiments to optimize the P-PSD to if the initial one does not work.
+Also try many initial particle sizes and look at your resulting Time Profiles to give an indication whether the particle size of some bins should be increased (slow down dissolution) or decreased (increase dissolution rate) which will affect the different dissolution phases in you dissolution profiles.

+### Exporting P-PSD to PK-Sim
+* Follow step 3 from the [IVIVC workflow](https://github.com/Open-Systems-Pharmacology/IVIVC-with-particle-dissolution-module-in-OSP/tree/master) to create your formulation building block which you can use in PK-Sim.
+Download the input and output files included there as you will need some of them.
+  * Replace in `PSV_CompoundA_BatchX_lognormal.xlsx` (Output_files) the initial radii and rel_amounts to your fitted values and create the building blocks using the `JSON.R` script (Input_files).
+  * You might need to adjust `BB_Formulation_ParticleDissolution_10Bins_input.json` (Input_files) when you use less than 10 bins, alternatively you could set rel_amounts of the not used extra bins to 0 (*I have not tested this latter approach*)
+  * Run `JSON.R` conversion script

+* Load your PK-Sim project file in developer mode and load the JSON formulation Building Block from snapshot.

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).